Contact us whenever you need it!

 An entity that issues a credit reference letter has no obligations or associations with the rent.
 They can only attest to your timely and consistent payment history.

-The landlord will then contact your credit references with a tenant screening checklist to get an overview of your credit history and detect any delinquencies, such as collections accounts or late payments.
+Landlords contact your credit references with a tenant screening checklist to check your credit history and any past payment issues like late payments or collections.

 With such information, the landlord will have a better idea whether they need to charge you a large deposit, request several months' advance rent, or refuse to rent.